 Life happens – changing jobs, parental leave, health events and other events, such as COVID-19, which make it harder to meet regular mortgage repayments.
 During these times, either strategy offers temporary financial relief but ultimately have different impacts.
 If you have a major life event and not sure which option is better for you, contact us to work with you to help you find a tailored solution that will work for you.

-You only pay the interest portion of your mortgage for a set time.
+You pay only the interest portion of your mortgage for a set period.

-Some mainstream banks now allow up to 24 months of interest-only for lifestyle reasons.
-You do not need to state the reason however you need to meet eligibility criteria. which include:
+Some mainstream banks may allow up to 24 months of interest-only repayments for lifestyle reasons, provided you meet their eligibility criteria.
+This may include:

 Jane lost her job and needed time to find new work.
-She applied for a 3- month mortgage holiday which was approved.
-This gave her space to breathe and secure a new role.
-Her loan balance increased slightly due to accrued interest.
+She applied for a 3-month mortgage holiday, which was approved.
+This gave her breathing room while she secured a new role, but her loan balance increased because interest continued to accrue during the repayment break.

 Let’s say for example, that you qualify for a 6-month mortgage holiday.
 So for 6 months you don’t have to pay anything on the loan.
 Therefore, you get immediate relief of $2,387 per month.
 However, interest keeps adding to the amount that is still owed.